 Treatment for gestational diabetes

-Controlling your blood sugar level is essential to keeping your baby healthy and avoiding complications during delivery.
-In addition to maintaining a healthy diet and exercising, your treatment plan may include monitoring your blood sugar and, in some cases, using insulin or oral medications.
+Controlling your blood sugar level is essential to keeping your baby healthy.
+It can also keep you from having complications during delivery.
+In addition to having a healthy diet and exercising regularly, your treatment plan for gestational diabetes may include monitoring your blood sugar.
+In some cases, you may also use insulin or oral drugs.

-Your health care provider will also monitor your blood sugar level during labor.
-If your blood sugar rises, your baby may release high levels of insulin — which can lead to low blood sugar right after birth.
+Your provider will monitor your blood sugar level during labor.
+If your blood sugar rises, your baby may release high levels of insulin.
+This can lead to low blood sugar right after birth.

 Treatment for prediabetes

-If you have prediabetes, healthy lifestyle choices can help you bring your blood sugar level back to normal or at least keep it from rising toward the levels seen in type 2 diabetes.
-Maintaining a healthy weight through exercise and healthy eating can help.
-Exercising at least 150 minutes a week and losing 5 to 10 percent of your body weight may prevent or delay type 2 diabetes.
+Treatment for prediabetes usually involves healthy lifestyle choices.
+These habits can help bring your blood sugar level back to normal.
+Or it could keep it from rising toward the levels seen in type 2 diabetes.
+Keeping a healthy weight through exercise and healthy eating can help.
+Exercising at least 150 minutes a week and losing about 7% of your body weight may prevent or delay type 2 diabetes.

 Signs of trouble in any type of diabetes